MetaArcade launches Cthulhu Chronicles horror game on iOS

-MetaArcade is launching its narrative horror game Cthulhu Chronicles on the App Store for iOS today.
-Because we don’t have enough horror in our daily lives.
+MetaArcade is launching its narrative horror game Cthulhu Chronicles on the App Store for iOS today, because we don’t have enough horror in our daily lives.

-Seattle-based MetaArcade made Cthulhu Chronicles in partnership with Chaosium, which created the popular tabletop role-playing game Call of Cthulhu 37 years ago, in 1981
+The Seattle-based MetaArcade made Cthulhu Chronicles in partnership with Chaosium, which created the popular tabletop role-playing game Call of Cthulhu 37 years ago in 1981.
 The game distills the essence of the award-winning role-playing system into a story-driven, intuitive experience designed for mobile gamers, with individual stories forming a larger campaign set in 1920s New England.

 First appearing in the horror fiction of H.P.
 Lovecraft and frequently referenced in popular culture, Cthulhu and other Elder Gods are deities of monstrous appearance whose mere presence can drive onlookers insane.
 Imprisoned in an underwater city, Cthulhu is a source of constant, unidentified anxiety for all of humankind while his followers seek to bring about his return.